nickyhajal/world-domination-summit/_content/broadcasts/new-site.md

 # This year, we're taking world records to the next level with our new site.

-From the home page that goes on and on to the forthcoming "Unconventional Race," our goal with the brand-new WDS hub is to feature *you*.
-We've got more surprises in progress.
+From the <a href="http://worlddominationsummit.com">home page</a> that goes on and on to the forthcoming "Unconventional Race," our goal with the brand-new WDS hub is to feature *you*.
+We've got more surprises in progress... stick around!